-There are all sorts of numbers and metrics used to take the temperature of the economy:
+Understanding macro-level market conditions is critical in real estate, and there are all sorts of numbers and metrics that can be used to take the temperature of the housing market and the economy:

 - The unemployment rate and other “jobs numbers”

 In the real estate and home construction industries, especially, there seems to be good, reliable data to gauge and assess the health of the marketplace, such as residential starts, construction spending, new home sales, existing home sales and home value trends.

 Where is the Development Industry’s Standard?

 But to date, we’ve found no particular “industry standard” for gauging the state of the land development sector.
 Unfortunately, most of the existing construction and real estate indices noted above only indirectly measure the development market.
 These metrics tend to focus on actual home construction or sales, which are not always timely and useful for those working in the residential lot and land development field – as lagging indicators that reflect activity that occurs significantly later in the residential development pipeline, home construction and sales are not really predictors or current measures for development risks.